Jim-BITracks/notebook_snap_basics/content/readme.md

 The Notebooks included in this Solution contain Code and Instructions for _Creating Projects_ in the eltsnap_v2 database.

+> Note: These projects require the PowerShell cmdlet for SqlServer to be installed: https://www.powershellgallery.com/packages/Sqlserver/21.1.18256

 Key Concepts:

 - All of the **Code** which will be be _transformed_ into eltSnap **Projects** are contained in Notebook (.ipydb) and SQL (.sql) files